rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 TODO.

-Materialism/physicalism/functionalism.
+-   Parmenides
+-   Materialism/physicalism/functionalism
+-   Alyssa Ney

-Part of methodological naturalism, but also a result of empirical confirmation.
+-   Part of methodological naturalism, but also a result of empirical confirmation.

-See the outline on [mind](mind.html).
+-   See the outline on [mind](mind.html).

 ### Rejection of the Supernatural